onboarding92/exchange/docs/REPORT_RESPONSE.md

 ### 2.1 Backend
 Status: PARTIAL / ACCEPTED RISK

-- No breaking library upgrades at this stage.
-- Added:
-  - helmet
+- We avoided massive dependency upgrades that could break the current prototype.
+- Instead, we added hardening layers on the Node.js side:
-  - express-rate-limit
+  - helmet: security headers
+  - express-rate-limit: basic DDoS/brute-force protection
-  - compression
+  - compression: HTTP compression for performance
-  - login throttling
+  - login throttling on /api/auth/login
-  - activity logs and device/IP logging
+  - activity and device logging utilities to track suspicious behavior

+In a later phase, we can plan a full dependency upgrade with regression tests.

 ### 2.2 Frontend
 Status: PARTIAL

-Build is clean.
-Upgrades planned in a later hardening pass.
+The frontend builds cleanly and is suitable for a controlled real-money MVP.
+Remaining audit warnings are tracked for a future hardening release.

 ---